Bradley-D/awesome-mamp-dashboard/README.md

 ## Notes
 - This file does not check for the language like the original file so please fork this file and make any language changes you need.
+- I gave myself a link credit in the footer of the dashboard, keep it, delete it, it is up to you.

 ## Credits
 - Bootstrap v4 (https://getbootstrap.com/)